Showing 414 items matching " north kew"

 Book, Brown, Prior, Anderson Pty Ltd, The Australian Soldiers' Pocket Book : Containing useful information for Australian soldiers, 1940

-... in Brougham Street and represented North Ward on Kew Council from 1952... in Brougham Street and represented North Ward on Kew Council from 1952 ...Booklet produced in 1940 for members of the 2nd AIF by the Australian Comforts Fund Victorian Division.
+... in Brougham Street and represented North Ward on Kew Council from 1952... and represented North Ward on Kew Council from 1952 to 1968.
+He ...Booklet produced in 1940 for members of the 2nd AIF by the Australian Comforts Fund Victorian Division.
 The 128-page pocket-sized book could be carried everywhere and provided Australian soldiers with a wide range of useful information about the requirements of war service and many other important details such as: The Laws and Customs of War - including Geneva Convention guidelines, notes on spies and insignia of rank; Things a Soldier should Know - including over 60 points; Signaling - including flags, morse code, shipboard bell times and time zone; Decorations Awarded to Australians in the Great War; Arabic and Japanese words; First Aid for gas injuries etc.; Australian Historical Events, facts and figures etc.; and Conduct Overseas - including expectations of behaviour when representing Australia. non-fictionaustralian comforts fund (victoria), second world war 1939-1945, hugh george ferguson -

 Kew Historical Society Inc